 Shedding pounds can feel like navigating a maze of conflicting advice.
-With so many diets promising rapid results, it’s tough to know which one will truly work for you.
+So many diets claim fast results, making it hard to know what will actually work.

 This article throws light on four popular contenders – the Mediterranean diet, the ketogenic diet (keto), intermittent fasting (IF), and the DASH diet – to help you pick the best approach for your weight loss journey.